 Guide – Director of Operations

 Ryan is widely considered to be the premier guide in the world who is equally adept at high altitude climbing and polar ski expeditions.
-Working in the professional guiding and outdoor education field for sixteen years has taken him all over the world.
+Working in the professional guiding and outdoor education field for seventeen years has taken him all over the world.
 His resume includes guiding the Seven Summits on approximately 50 occasions to the various summits.
 His background includes well over 35 expeditions in the Andes Range and 21 expeditions to the Himalayas.
-Ryan is a veteran of six expeditions to Mt.
+Ryan is a veteran of seven expeditions to Mt.
 Everest, leading groups to the summit via both the Tibet and Nepal sides and three expeditions to Cho Oyu in Tibet.
 He has led expeditions to K2, Broad Peak (2 times), and Gasherbrum II in the Karakoram Himalaya of Pakistan and Lhotse (2 times), Manaslu (3 times), Dhaulagiri and the Southeast Ridge of 7,200 meter Pumo Ri in Nepal.
 A team unsupported West to East ski traverse of Greenland expanded his interests into the polar regions.
 In 2010, Ryan and Cecilie Skog completed a 1,117 mile/1,800 kilometer Antarctic ski expedition over 70 days from Berkner Island in the Ronne/Filchner Sea to the South Pole, continuing to the Ross Sea to complete the first ski traverse of Antarctica without resupplies or the use of kites.
 He and Eric Larsen skied unsupported to the North Pole in Spring 2014, completing the journey in 53 days, making Ryan the first American to complete the Adventurers Grand Slam with unsupported full ski trips to both poles.
 He is the first American to ski unsupported full length trips to both poles and has also guided a 44 day full trip to the South Pole via the Messner/Fuches route.
 Ryan has a Wilderness First Responder certification, the American Institute of Avalanche Research and Education (AIARE) Level II certification.
 He has a B.S. degree in Geology.

 Guide – Expeditions Manager